Do Not Sell or Share My Info | Avast

-Why Do We Provide the “Do Not Sell” Link?
+Why Do We Provide the “Do Not Sell or Share” Link?

-If you are a California resident, the California Consumer Privacy Act (“CCPA”) provides you with the right to opt out of the “sale” of your personal information.
+If you are a California resident, the California Privacy Rights Act (“CPRA”) provides you with the right to opt out of the “sale” of your personal information.

-However, the CCPA’s broad definitions of “personal information” and “sale” may deem the common flow of information in the digital analytics and advertising ecosystem to be a sale.
-Like most companies that operate commercial websites and apps, Avast utilizes online analytics to measure the ways users engage with our websites and apps.
-These analytics, in turn, inform how we perform online advertising, detect and fix bugs, and measure usage of the website and apps.
-In order to provide these analytics and facilitate online advertising, we use third parties that collect device identifiers and place tags, cookies, beacons, and similar tracking mechanisms on our websites/apps and on third-party websites/apps.
-For instance, we may request that a third-party facilitate the placement of our ads on a particular website after a consumer has previously visited avast.com.
-The third parties we use for these purposes generally do this by placing a cookie on a user’s browser so it can identify that the same browser visited other websites.
-Similarly, where our webpages or apps provide space for advertisements, these third parties may use identifiers such as cookies for websites, or the device’s mobile AdID for apps, to facilitate real-time bidding by advertisers.
-Please note, regardless of your selection, you will still see some advertising when we determine such advertising does not involve the selling of your personal information.
+However, the CPRA’s broad definitions of “personal information” , “sale” and "sharing with third parties" may deem the common flow of information in the digital analytics and advertising ecosystem to be a sale.
+Like most companies that operate commercial websites and apps, we utilize online analytics to measure the ways users engage with our websites and apps.
+The insights these analytical tools provide then in turn, inform how we detect and fix bugs, measure usage of our website and apps to better understand how users interact with them and perform online advertising.
+In order to conduct these analyses and to facilitate online advertising, we contract with parties that collect device identifiers and place tags, cookies, beacons, and similar tracking mechanisms on our own websites/apps as well as the websites/apps of other parties.
+For instance, we may request that an advertising partner facilitate the placement of our ads on a particular website after a consumer has previously visited our websites.
+That partner would generally do this by placing a cookie on a user’s browser, which can then identify when a consumer uses the same browser to visit other websites.
+Similarly, where our websites or apps provide space for advertisements, this partner may use identifiers, such as cookies for websites or a device’s AdID for mobile apps, to facilitate real-time bidding by advertisers.
+On mobile apps, you can opt out of this processing by upgrading to a paid version of the same product or by uninstalling the product.
+Please note that on our websites, regardless of your choice concerning the use of your personal information, you will still see some advertising when such advertising does not involve the sale of your personal information.

-Where we can reasonably ensure via contract that the third parties described above can and will use a device identifier solely to provide the specific service we have requested, and will not use or share the data for other purposes, we will not deem that sharing a “sale.”
-In most cases, we’ve determined that our data analytics providers that measure the ways users engage with our websites and apps meet this standard and, accordingly, we will not block the sharing of an identifier with those entities even when you choose to opt-out through the “Do Not Sell” link.
+Where we can reasonably ensure via contract that the parties described above can and will use a cookie or a device identifier solely to provide the specific service we have requested, and that they will not use or share the data for other purposes, we will not deem that sharing a “sale.”
+In most cases, we’ve determined that our data analytics providers that measure the ways users engage with our websites and apps meet this standard and, accordingly, we will not block the sharing of an identifier with those service providers, even when you choose to opt out through the “Do Not Sell” link.

-How Do We Maintain your “Do Not Sell” Choice?
+How Do We Maintain your “Do Not Sell or Share” Choice?

-For Avast websites, if you set a “Do Not Sell” preference that is specific to the site that you are visiting, please be aware that the setting will only work if your browser is set to accept cookies.
-Likewise, if you clear your browser cookies, the cookie-based “Do Not Sell” setting will be erased, and you will need to reset the setting for that web domain.
-For Avast apps, the local setting should remain until you specifically change it or clear app data on your device— but you should check the setting regularly to ensure it reflects your current choice.
+For our websites, if you set a “Do Not Sell or Share” preference (via the cookie setting) that preference is specific to the site that you are visiting.
+Please be aware that the setting will work only if your browser is set to accept cookies.
+Likewise, if you clear your browser cookies, the cookie-based “Do Not Sell or Share” setting will be erased, and you will need to reset the setting.